And now a word for our sponsors

 And therefore, no future.
 Not at least, if it carried on like this.

-Access to the PIElink could still remain free for all, and use of the Library for registered members, for at least another year or two.
-It's really not very expensive to do so.
 But the work of producing new material here would largely cease, with no-one doing that work; and no more forum discussions.
 Even the growth in numbers may stall with no-one to register and welcome new members.

-There would be no future, without new - and younger - people coming forward to take it on; and ideally a small team, willing and able to do it, and to expand the activities beyond what one man could do, to meet the needs and to spread the word.
-For this there needs to be some form of income, to pay someone to produce it.
+We have had a small group of enthusiastic volunteers, keen to continue the forums programme through 2024 and 2025 and beyond.
+But to co-ordinate this, and eventually to expand the activities beyond what one man could do, to meet the needs and to spread the word - for this there needs to be some form of income, to pay someone to produce it.

 But there is, in fact, now a source of income, a business model and even a fairly detailed business development plan that allows for the PIElink to continue to be free to all frontline staff (and users, managers. commissioners, researchers) and to employ a small staff team.